 - By just adding the ‘Issue Number‘ in the message, I can refer to the issue’s details to view all the corresponding commits.

 - Limits my development to only the features and bugs in the project’s backlog.
 I won’t be submitting any useless code.

-- Serves as a documentation for my code.
-More than once, I referred to those messages when writing a detailed technical report of our product.
+- Serves as documentation for my code.
+More than once, I referred to those messages when writing a detailed technical report on our product.

-At first, it was a bit annoying to write this message for each commit.
+At first, writing this message for each commit was a bit annoying.
 But as we realized its benefits, it became a habit for us!